-This also marked the beginning of the era of the penal reformer and of the notion that punishment could be both more scientific and humane, though exactly how much influence these largely well-to-do liberals actually had on changes in the prison system, and to what degree their commitment was to reforming prisons rather than the prisoners, is a moot point.
-[13] What is clear however is that it was rather more the reluctance of juries to convict in capital cases than the efforts of any Abolitionists that brought about progressively more restrictions on the number of crimes where the death penalty could be imposed for and ultimately removed hangings as a spectator sport in 1868.
-[14] Alongside these changes, transportation to the colonies had finally been abolished in
+This also marked the beginning of the era of the penal reformer and of the notion that punishment could be both more scientific and humane, though exactly how much influence these largely well-to-do liberals actually had on changes in the prison system and to what degree their commitment was to reforming prisons rather than the prisoners is a moot point.
+[13] What is clear however is that it was rather more the reluctance of juries to convict where the death penalty stood to be imposed than the efforts of any Abolitionists that brought about progressively more restrictions on crimes the death penalty could be imposed for and ultimately removed hangings as a spectator sport continued in 1868.
+[14]